 Engineering Deterministic Routing for High-Severity Claims

 Routing high-severity claims to senior adjusters demands rigorous architectural discipline.
-The assignment layer must reconcile algorithmic precision, system resilience, and strict regulatory obligations without introducing blocking latency or data corruption.
-When a claim payload breaches predefined severity thresholds, the routing pipeline must instantaneously evaluate adjuster capacity, policy boundaries, and jurisdictional constraints.
-Failures in this assignment layer compound loss adjustment expenses, trigger compliance violations, and degrade policyholder trust.
-This documentation outlines the architectural patterns, memory optimization strategies, and debugging methodologies required to sustain high-availability routing within modern Claims Triage & Routing Engines infrastructure.
+The assignment layer must reconcile algorithmic precision, system resilience, and regulatory obligations without adding blocking latency or risking data corruption.
+When a claim payload breaches predefined severity thresholds, the pipeline must evaluate adjuster capacity, policy boundaries, and jurisdictional constraints near-instantly.
+Failures here compound loss adjustment expenses, trigger compliance violations, and erode policyholder trust.
+This page covers the architectural patterns, streaming deserialization strategies, and debugging approaches required to sustain high-availability routing in Claims Triage & Routing Engines infrastructure.

 Ingestion & Threshold Evaluation